JoseRoca/AfxNova/Tools/TLB_101/docs/The making of a Type Library Browser.md

 # Retrieving the parameters

-One of the members of the FUNDESC structure, cParams, contains the number of parameters of each function or method.
+One of the members of the **FUNDESC** structure, *cParams*, contains the number of parameters of each function or method.
 Parameters can be of any kind of data type and be passed by value or by reference.

 ```
 ' =====================================================================================